-Essays on preaching by scholars and pastors offering a vision of preaching as complex practice embedded in tradition and performed out of theological conviction.
+Essays on preaching by scholars and pastors offering a vision of preaching as complex practice embedded in tradition and theological conviction.

 Trade Information: LPOD